-1. Operational and Organizational Concepts.
-The parties agree that the governance, roles and responsibilities, funding and other key aspects of the Spokane River Regional Toxics Task Force described in the Operational and Organizational Concepts are acceptable and will begin guiding implementation of the parties' participation in a regional effort to make measurable progress toward meeting applicable water quality criteria for PCBs.

-2. Amendments.
-This Memorandum of Agreement may be changed, amended or modified at any time through a written Amendment to this Agreement mutually agreed upon and signed by all parties.

-3. Additional Parties.
+- 1. Operational and Organizational Concepts.
+The parties agree that the governance, roles and responsibilities, funding and other key aspects of the Spokane River Regional Toxics Task Force described in the Operational and Organizational Concepts are acceptable and will begin guiding implementation of the parties' participation in a regional effort to make measurable progress toward meeting applicable water quality criteria for PCBs. - 2.
+Amendments.
+This Memorandum of Agreement may be changed, amended or modified at any time through a written Amendment to this Agreement mutually agreed upon and signed by all parties. - 3.
+Additional Parties.
 Additional parties may join the Spokane River Regional Toxics Task Force by duly authorized amendment to this Memorandum of Agreement in accordance with Section 2 herein, entitled "Amendments" and consistent with the Operational and Organizational Concepts document (Attachment A).

-Commented [RK(1]: TO BE RESOLVED:

-Not aware of any executed Amendments to the MOA, but new members (City of CDA, KEA, and WDFW) have signed MOA post 2012.
-KEA and CDA were confirmed/voted in by membership as documented in Sept 2015 meeting notes.

-WG Recommendation for SRRTTF consideration to clarify path to become voting member:

-1. Discharge Permittee Membership: requirement in NPDES permit and sign MOA (does not require a vote of the SRRTTF).

-2. Stakeholder Membership: voted-in by SRRTTF (unanimity minus one) and sign MOA.

-A page memorializing new members (City of CDA, KEA, WDFW, and possibly others) is included and should be executed by the SRRTTF as part of the Revised MOA or as stand-alone Amendment if a Revised MOA cannot be agreed upon by all parties.
+A Spokane River Regional Toxics Task Force Membership Summary includingconsisting of organization name, date of membership, membership type and additional notes is included as Table two2 in Attachment A. This Table will be maintained with the addition/loss of members.

-4. Term.
+- 4. Term.
 This Memorandum of Agreement is effective when signed by all the parties and will continue in effect as long as Washington and Idaho wastewater discharge permits require participation in the Task Force.
 In the event any party to this Memorandum of Agreement withdraws from the Task Force, written notification shall be submitted to the remaining parties.
-This Memorandum of Agreement shall remain in effect for all remaining participating parties.

-5. Counterparts.
-This Memorandum of Agreement may be executed in one or more counterparts, each of which shall be deemed an original, but all of which together shall constitute one and the same instrument.

-6. Consideration.
-The consideration for this Memorandum of Agreement shall consist of the performance of the mutual promises and terms set forth herein.

-7. Non-Waiver.
-No waiver by any party of any of the terms of this Memorandum of Agreement shall be construed as a waiver of the same or other rights of that party in the future.

-8. Entire Memorandum of Agreement.
+This Memorandum of Agreement shall remain in effect for all remaining participating parties. - 5.
+Counterparts.
+This Memorandum of Agreement may be executed in one or more counterparts, each of which shall be deemed an original, but all of which together shall constitute one and the same instrument. - 6.
+Consideration.
+The consideration for this Memorandum of Agreement shall consist of the performance of the mutual promises and terms set forth herein. - 7.
+Non-Waiver.
+No waiver by any party of any of the terms of this Memorandum of Agreement shall be construed as a waiver of the same or other rights of that party in the future. - 8.
+Entire Memorandum of Agreement.
 This Memorandum of Agreement contains the entire understanding of the parties.
-No representations, promises, or agreements not expressed herein have been made to induce the parties to sign this Memorandum of Agreement.

-9. Compliance with Laws.
+No representations, promises, or agreements not expressed herein have been made to induce the parties to sign this Memorandum of Agreement. - 9.
+Compliance with Laws.
 The parties shall observe all federal, state and local laws, ordinances and regulations, to the extent that they may be applicable to the terms of this Memorandum of Agreement.